peter-sattler/stats-api/README.md

  Where:

  * _amount_ - is a double specifying the transaction amount
- * _timestamp_ - is a long specifying the transaction time in milliseconds from the epoch (UTC time zone).
+ * _timestamp_ - is a long specifying the transaction time in seconds from the UNIX epoch.
 It is not the current timestamp.

  Returns an empty body with either:

  * 201 - in case of success
- * 204 - if transaction is older than 60 seconds
+ * 409 - if transaction is older than 60 seconds

  ### GET /statistics